towaquimbayo/KindSettle/README.md

 ![KindSettle Thumbnail](screenshots/kindsettle-thumbnail.jpg)
 An innovative legal mediation platform tailored for co-parents.
 It facilitates the resolution of child support matters post-divorce, eliminating the need for court involvement, thus saving time and money.

+> [!IMPORTANT]
+> Due to production issues on Couchbase's side, the database in production is currently not functioning.
+However, the database works correctly in the local development environment.
+We are actively working to resolve this issue and restore full functionality.

 _Check out the live project [_here_](https://kindsettle.com/)._

 ## Table of Contents